Year: Tenbun 12 (1543) to 9/4 of Tenbun 18 (1549)

 The Kannabe Conflict, which occurred from the sixth month of Tenbun 12 (1543) to 9/4 of Tenbun 18 (1549), consisted of a series of battles waged between the combined forces of the Ōuchi and Mōri clans against Yamana Tadaoki, an ally of the Amago clan.
 The conflict centered upon efforts to control Kannabe Castle in Bingo Province.
 After a six-year period, the Ōuchi and Mōri prevailed, while Tadaoki abandoned the castle and fled.
 At the time of this conflict, the site was named Murao Castle, while the name of Kannabe was adopted after the end of the sixteenth century.

 Yamana Tadaoki, a powerful kokujin, or provincial landowner, in Bingo Province was based in Kannabe Castle in the Yasuna District and, together with the Ōuchi clan, exercised control over the littoral region in the southern portion of Bingo.
-However, in the fifth month of 1543, the Ōuchi army was defeated in an expedition to Izumo Province (the home base of the Amago clan) in an event known as the First Battle of Gassantoda Castle.
+However, in the fifth month of 1543, the Ōuchi army was defeated in an expedition to Izumo Province (the home base of the Amago clan) in an event known as the First Siege of Gassantoda Castle.
 Tadaoki then switched his loyalties from the Ōuchi to the Amago and came into conflict with the Ōuchi forces.

 While serving as a rear guard for the Amago, Tadaoki sought to continue to expand his power whereupon he targeted the Numata-Kobayakawa clan who had lost their lord in the expedition to Izumo.
 This triggered a counterattack by the Ōuchi army and Mōri Motonari, the most powerful kokujin in Aki Province.